Iain Duncan Smith

 In 2007, the Centre for Social Justice published was commissioned by the then Leader of the Opposition, David Cameron MP to develop a new poverty fighting agenda for the Conservative Party which resulted in our first Breakthrough Britain report.
 This ground breaking report identified five pathways to poverty experienced by people living in our poorest communities.
 These five pathways, family breakdown, worklessness, serious personal debt, addiction and educational underachievement are all interconnected and characterised the lives of many of those experiencing the worst poverty in the UK.
 The report provided practical policy solutions to meet social needs such as the creation of Pioneer Schools (which became Free Schools) as well as the expansion of Credit Unions to help tackle serious personal debt.

 Iain Duncan Smith is now back at the CSJ as its Chairman and it continues to have significant political influence on the Westminster arena by making life-changing proposals to the Government.
-The Prime Minister, Teresa May, has pledged her commitment to tackling the social injustices that are entrenched in our society and the CSJ’s role is now more important than to ensure that this narrative is translated in action.
+The former Prime Minister, Teresa May, pledged her commitment to tackling the social injustices that are entrenched in our society and the CSJ’s role is now more important than ever to ensure that this narrative is translated in action.

 Work and Pensions/Employment.
 The Rt.
 Hon.
 Iain Duncan Smith MP was the Secretary of State for Work and Pensions from May 2010 until March 2016.
 He had overall responsibility for the Department for Work and Pensions (DWP) and direct responsibility for departmental expenditure and departmental management.